matthoffman/gnomus-sensors/README.md

+It makes me sad to have sensor-reading code copied and pasted here, but some of the sensor code for ESP8266 isn't available in a repo.
+So here they are.

 TODO:

 - [ ] write first cut: something that stays connected, polls a thermometer and soil moisture sensor every hour, and sends the data to a given URL.